DEVELOPING A PERSONAL PHILOSOPHY

 We all love to strive for success in one way or another.
 However, most of us differ in what success actually means to us personally.
 Some reach for more external rewards, while others enjoy the process of doing something they love.
 I would argue that most of us are not very clear on what success means.
 We go about our lives not fully aware of what it is we want and thus are stuck in a constant state of agitation because our paths are not laid out in front of us.
 Unfortunately, life does not come with a manual.
 A truly fulfilling life is filled with tackling challenging questions, and at the forefront of these questions is “who am I?”.

 If you’re like most of us, you will find it difficult to come up with an answer.
-It seems like a question we should know the answer too, but can’t quite find the words to describe how we feel.
-So to help this process, start with weeding out a few core words or themes that seem to represent you.
+It seems like a question we should know the answer to, but can’t quite find the words to describe how we feel.
+To help this process, start with weeding out a few core words or themes that seem to represent you.
+This can come from your favourite quotes or words that have guided your life thus far.
 These will be your “power values”.
+You can start by writing down 20-30 words or themes that really speak to you.
 Here are some examples:

 You may even choose a few from the list if that helps you.
-Start with 3-5 words that cut to the core of who you are, and what you value most.
-Once you’ve done this, you may even sharpen it into a phrase that is more unique to you.
+Once you've done that, see if you can select the top 3-5 words that cut to the core of who you are, and what you value most.
+Once you’ve done this, you may even sharpen it into a phrase in your own vocabulary that is unique to you.

 The next step is where it gets tricky.
 Are you able to write out your personal philosophy in 25 words or less?
-Using the values you have chosen, bring them to life in a concrete statement that represents what it means to be you.
+Using the values you have chosen, bring them to life in a concrete purpose statement that represents what they mean to you in an actionable way.
 Some values may stick out more than others, and that is fine.
 Be curious and just start with whatever comes to mind.
 You might not get it on the first try!
 Here are some examples:

 “To find creative ways in which to help others understand and overcome their barriers in the pursuit of flow and self-actualization”